rebel-tech/Rebel-Alliance-Tech-Manual/README.md

 But!
 Then something changes and you suddenly need to schedule an emergency meeting at a time and place that hasn't been decided upon prior.
 You can try to literally drive around from house to house doing meetings one-on-one and relaying information piecemeal about best times that work for individual people.
 But now you're introducing all kinds of additional work that makes arranging the meeting between everyone almost impossible.
 So your group either doesn't meet in a timely fashion.
 Or you say "fuck it all internet security is impossible" and just text message or call one another the normal unencrypted way.
 However this increases the chance that the cops will infiltrate.

 On the other hand you could use Signal.
-The cops will know that you're all talking together.
+The cops could figure out that you're all talking together.
 And there's a chance they could backdoor one of your phones (in addition to tracking it), but the odds of that are much lower, and so there's a good chance you could speak both semi-securely and productively about meeting locations and times.

 ----